-This register is designed to allow the user to downgrade the device.
-Any attempt to upgrade the default speed grade results in a chip power-down.
+This register allows the user to downgrade the resolution and/or the maximum sample rate (for lower power) in applications that do not require full resolution and/or sample rate.
 Settings in this register are not initialized until Bit 0 of the transfer register (Register 0xFF) is written high.